-The Ladders crochet stitch is one that isn't seen all over the web.
+The Ladders crochet stitch is one that isn’t seen all over the web.
 However, when I came across it, I fell in LOVE with it!
 The texture is oh-so-squishy and it works up very easily.
-This stitch can also be called the 4x4 crochet ribbing stitch, as it is worked like a thick ribbing would be.
+The Ladders crochet stitch can also be called the 4×4 crochet ribbing stitch, as it is worked like a thick ribbing would be.

 This stitch works in chain multiples of 8, however you can use a foundation double crochet and work in multiples of 8 + 2.
 This pattern uses only chain, double crochet, front post double crochet and back post double crochet.

-To see a video tutorial of this stitch, scroll to the bottom of this post or click HERE.
+To see a video tutorial of the Ladders crochet stitch, click on the box above or click HERE.

 If you’d like to try this stitch on a fun and easy pattern, please check out my latest design (inspired by this stitch!) – the Squishtastic Cowl.
 It uses less than 3 skeins of Red Heart’s “Unforgettable” yarn and works up easily in a weekend.
 It’s a generously sized cowl that offers a ton of squish and you’ll just want to cuddle up in it.

 Dc: Double crochet

 - Chain in multiples of 8